paolochiodi/zipkin-simple/README.md

 <a name="annotationData"></a>
 Annotation Data contains additional info about the current method:
 - service: the name of the current service.
 It should be an identifier of running process (or class of processes), i.e.: `web_server`, `background_worker`, `checkout_process`.
 This will be displayed in the zipkin console
 - name: the name of the method being tracked, i.e.: `POST /user` or `update_credentials`.
-Thi will be displayed in the zipking console on the single span
+This will be displayed in the zipking console on the single span

 <a name="sendClientReceive"></a>
 ### tracer.sendClientReceive(traceData, annotationData)